mpv-player/mpv/DOCS/man/options.rst

         black).
     yes
         Try to create a framebuffer with alpha component.
-This only makes sense if the video contains alpha information (which is extremely rare).
+This only makes sense if the video contains alpha information (which is extremely rare) or if you make the background color transparent.
 May not be supported on all platforms.
 If alpha framebuffers are unavailable, it silently falls back on a normal framebuffer.
 Note that if you set the ``--fbo-format`` option to a non-default value, a format with alpha must be specified, or this won't work.
 Whether this really works depends on the windowing system and desktop environment.
     no
         Ignore alpha component.